wjakob/nanobind/docs/api_core.rst

    Color.Red``) are permissible.

-   Passing this annotation changes the Python enumeration parent class to either `enum.IntEnum` or `enum.IntFlag`, depending on whether or not the flag enumeration attribute is also specified (see :cpp:class:`is_flag`).
+   Passing this annotation changes the Python enumeration parent class to either :py:class:`enum.IntEnum` or :py:class:`enum.IntFlag`, depending on whether or not the flag enumeration attribute is also specified (see :cpp:class:`is_flag`).

 .. cpp:struct:: is_flag

-   Indicate that the enumeration supports bitwise operations.
+   Indicate that the enumeration supports bit-wise operations.
 This enables the operators (``|``, ``&``, ``^``, and ``~``) with two enumerators as operands.

    The result has the same type as the operands, i.e., ``Shape(2) | Shape(1)``
-   will be equivalent to ``Shape(3)`.
+   will be equivalent to ``Shape(3)``.

-   Passing this annotation changes the Python enumeration parent class to either `enum.IntFlag` or `enum.Flag`, depending on whether or not the enumeration is also marked to support arithmetic operations (see :cpp:class:`is_arithmetic`).
+   Passing this annotation changes the Python enumeration parent class to either :py:class:`enum.IntFlag` or :py:class:`enum.Flag`, depending on whether or not the enumeration is also marked to support arithmetic operations (see :cpp:class:`is_arithmetic`).

 Function binding
 ----------------